TradeMe/tm-feature-toggle/README.md

 [![npm version](https://img.shields.io/npm/v/tm-feature-toggle.svg)](https://img.shields.io/npm/v/tm-feature-toggle.svg)

-`tm-feature-toggle` is a super experimental proof-of-concept for enabling AoT-friendly, lazy-loadedable components.
+`tm-feature-toggle` is a super experimental proof-of-concept for enabling AoT-friendly, lazy-loadable components.
 It is primarily for the purposes of feature toggling and AB testing, but has the secondary benefit of enabling more granular bundle splitting.
 It also provides helpers for enabling route-based feature toggles.
 It attempts to provide a nice API for configuring features and whether or not a user can access them, *given the currently available APIs within Angular*.
-Some of those APIs are *private* and *internal*, so this module should be used with an appropriate level of discomfort.
+Some of those APIs are ***private*** and ***internal***, so this module should be used with an appropriate level of discomfort.

 ___